 The child focused recruitment model (CFRM) demands aggressive tactical work, smaller caseloads, accountability, and a focus on children for whom permanency efforts in the past have not been successful.
 The CFRM is evidence-based and an impact evaluation concluded that using the model substantially and significantly increased a child’s likelihood of adoption.

 The model contains eight (8) major components, all of which are expected to be employed for each child.
-It is also important to note that the model is circular and has a CFRM specialist.
-The CFRM specialist will continue to revisit/update documents.
-The CFRM is comprised of:
+CFRM is a circular process where the CFRM specialist will continue to revisit/update documents.
+The CFRM is comprised of the following:

 The CFRM FSOS will ensure that the CFRM specialist is maintaining a caseload of twelve (12) to fifteen (15) children for whom they are actively searching for an appropriate adoptive placement or permanent custody opportunity.
 Ideally, the caseload number will not exceed twenty (20) children, which includes youth that may not be appropriate for recruitment at a certain period of time, or youth that have been identified as being in a pre-adoptive placement.